thibaudclement/cs269i/docs/lecture-5.md

 <div class="summary" markdown="1">
 **BitTorrent Strategies Recap**

-- **Tit-for-Tat (default):** Prioritize sendint data to peers who send you the most data.
+- **Tit-for-Tat (default):** Prioritize sending data to peers who send you the most data.
 Reserve one upload slot for new users ("optimistic unchoke").
 - **BitThief:** Don't upload anything.
 Contact as many peers as possible to maximize chances of optimistic unchoke.
 - **BitTyrant:** Prioritize sending data to peers who would send you the most data in return.
 </div>